Creating A Safe Space For LGBTQIA+ Patients

 Always refer to patients by their preferred name and pronouns, it’s considered insulting to “dead name” someone by using their previous name.

 We hope you find this guide insightful and helpful in creating a safe space for LGBTQIA+ patients.
+Always follow your patient’s lead and listen to how they refer to themselves and their goals.

 One thing we would advise is not to be afraid of getting it wrong.
 Don’t let that fear put you off trying.
 If you approach patients with respect and empathy and explain that you are still learning, it should go a long way towards building a good and hopefully long-standing patient relationship.